ZweiZhao/Reverse_Gif/README.md

 * uplaod gif

-  lick input to upload a gif, then wait...
+  click input to upload a gif, then wait...

 * show result